 1912: In Lower Saxony, Frantz Seligmann and Erna Seligmann gave birth to Werner Julius Seligmann, the husband of Irma Seligmann.

-1912: Birthdate of composer Arthur Victor Berger.
-Born in the Bronx, Berger was a graduate of NYU and Harvard.
-Berger was well known in his native America as a composer, teacher and music critic, but was better known in Britain as a writer on music, particularly on the academic, musicological side.
+1912: Birthdate of composer Arthur Victor Berger, the Bronx native and graduate of NYU and Harvard who was well known in his native America as a composer, teacher and music critic, but was better known in Britain as a writer on music, particularly on the academic, musicological side.
 He passed away in 2003 at the age of 91.

-1914: In Lower Saxon Frantz and Erna Seligman gave birth to Werner Julius Seligman, the husband of Irma Seligman
+1914: In Lower Saxony Frantz and Erna Seligman gave birth to Werner Julius Seligman, the husband of Irma Seligman

 1914: Premiere in Germany of The Miracle a British color silent film based on the play by Max Reinhardt.

 1914: Konrad von Preysing, who would become a leading anti-Nazi prelate was made Honorary Chamberlain of His Holiness today.